pact-foundation/pact-go/README.md

     })
     ```

-1. Use `BrokerURL` and `Tags` to automatically find all of the latest consumers:
+1. Use `BrokerURL` and `Tags` to automatically find all of the latest consumers given one or more tags:

     ```go
     pact.VerifyProvider(t, types.VerifyRequest{